joshua-gibson/vite-react-app/README.md

 # Run

 to run locally:

+ensure node version is up to date!
+then:
 `npm run dev`

 If there are permissions issues running locally (which should now be fixed), run: